-Several conferences are held throughout the year that focus on current trends and situations that young people face.
-A state-wide Junior Conference is held in October/November for seventh and eighth grade 4-H'ers; Fall Forum (December), Senior Leadership Conference (April), and State 4-H Council (July) are held for ninth - 12th grade 4-H'ers.
-At the national level, National 4-H Conference Citizenship Washington Focus and Youth Issue Conferences are also held for Senior 4-H'ers.
+Several conferences are held throughout the year that focus on current trends and situations that young people face today.
+A state-wide Junior Conference is held in October/November for 7th and 8th grade 4-H'ers; Fall Forum (December), Senior Leadership Conference (April), and State 4-H Council (July) are held for 9th - 12th grade 4-H'ers.
+At the national level, National 4-H Conference, Citizenship Washington Focus, and Youth Issue Conferences are also held for Senior 4-H'ers.
 Selection for these conferences is based upon an application process.
 Area retreats, combined with counties surrounding Gwinnett, focus on youth leadership, financial awareness, and youth survival skills.

 4-H Project Achievement is a cornerstone in the Georgia 4-H program.
-From the first Boys Corn Club sharing their crop to today's presentation and portfolios on hundreds of projects, Project Achievement serves to showcase 4-H'ers work and success.
+From the first Boys Corn Club sharing their crop, to today's presentation and portfolios on hundreds of projects, Project Achievement serves to showcase 4-H'ers work and success.
 4-H'ers participating in Project Achievement investigate a topic and prepare a demonstration or “illustrated talk” with posters and props.
-This also includes fine arts performances and step-by-step food product preparation.
-These demonstrations are given at a competitive event which includes 4-H'ers from surrounding counties.
-See our 4-H Agent of Program Assistant to choose a subject and start planning your DPA presentation!
+This also includes popular projects, like fine arts performances and step-by-step food product preparation.
+These demonstrations are given at a district-wide competitive event, which includes 4-H'ers from surrounding counties.
+See our 4-H Agent or Educator to choose a subject and start planning your DPA presentation!

 4-H Project Community Service